Google Sites is not necessarily the first application that has entered most people’s minds as a platform for building a corporate website.

 3. A One-Page Site

-An inexpensive affiliate site or another type of one-page site can be created via a Gmail account along with Google Domains.
+An affiliate site or another type of one-page site can be created via a Google account.
 The Google Site itself is free — and in many cases, an exact match domain name (EMD) for your topic can be purchased for $12 per year.

 Google makes it easy to link a domain to a Site using the “custom domains” option.

-With Google Sites, anyone can get quickly started with an affiliate site without having to commit to an expensive web host and content management system.
+With Google Sites, anyone can get quickly started with an affiliate site without committing to an expensive web host and content management system.

 4. A Travel Planning Site